 We have our cows slaughtered at Double J Meat Packing in Pierce, Colorado, and Steving Meats in Kersey, Colorado, both locally owned and USDA-approved processors.
 They dry-age our beef for 21 days and then vacuum-pack the cuts.
 We have chosen these facilities because they have skilled employees who treat our animals humanely and slaughter small numbers of animals each day, compared to larger corporate facilities that butcher hundreds of animals per hour.

 Our vegetables are grown on 5 acres that have been maintained with compost and manure since 1945.
 We rotate our vegetable patch with annuals, pasture and fallow to ensure proper health of our soil.
-We are experimenting with some companion planting and no-till gardening to further increase the health of the biology in our soil and to ensure continuity of habitat for predator species of insects, which help with pest control.
+We are experimenting with some companion planting to further increase the health of the biology in our soil and to ensure continuity of habitat for predator species of insects, which help with pest control.
 We start our own seedlings in our greenhouse.

 We grow healthy, tasty food using realistic time management, focused energy and attention.
 We share with others the rhythms of farming and promote a task-oriented approach to work in a time-oriented world.
 We balance work and rest.
 We create ways for people to participate in and support the farm.